 International student services: International Student and Scholar Services provides support and comprehensive advising.

-International student budget: (2017–2018) Tuition varies from program to program.
-Average yearly expenses, including tuition, fees, health insurance, and room and board, are $64,670.
+International student budget: (2018–2019) Tuition varies by program.
+Average yearly expenses—including tuition, fees, health insurance, and room and board—are $70,485.
 For details, visit newschool.edu/registrar/tuition-and-fees.

 Financial aid: International students are automatically considered for merit-based scholarships.
 Need-based awards are not available.

 Test score requirements: Applicants who are not native English speakers are required to submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) results.
-Scores of 100 on TOEFL (Internet-based) or 7.0 on IELTS are preferred.
+Scores of 92 on TOEFL (internet based) or 7.0 on IELTS are preferred.

-Founded in 1919 by those who imagined a school that would rethink the purpose of higher education, The New School now offers more than 10,000 students areas of study across more than 135 undergraduate and graduate degree programs.
-No matter what area of study students pursue, they discover a unique form of creative problem solving that will forever change the way they investigate and create—relentlessly questioning convention, collaborating across disciplines, and taking risks.
-For undergraduates, The New School offers programs in art and design, liberal arts, and the performing arts at Parsons School of Design, Eugene Lang College of Liberal Arts, and the College of Performing Arts, comprised of Mannes School of Music, the School of Jazz, and the School of Drama.
-Additionally, The New School offers a Bachelor’s Program for Adults and Transfer Students.
-For more information, visit newschool.edu/ba.
+Founded in 1919 by those who imagined a school that would rethink the purpose of higher education, The New School now offers more than 10,000 students programs of studyacross more than 135 undergraduate and graduate degrees.
+No matter what area of study students pursue, they discover a unique form of creative problem-solving that will forever change the way they investigate and create—relentlessly questioning convention, collaborating acrossdisciplines, and taking risks.
+For undergraduates, The New School offers programs in art and design, liberal arts, and the performing arts at Parsons School of Design, Eugene Lang College of Liberal Arts, and the College of Performing Arts, comprised of Mannes School of Music, the School of Jazz and Contemporary Music, andthe School of Drama.
+Additionally, The New School offers the Bachelor’s Program for Adults and Transfer Students.
+For more information, visit newschool.edu/public-engagement/bachelors-program.

 Parsons School of Design